dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

 \end{align*}
 $$

-After convolution, the first part will be known as pre-filtered environment map and the second part will be BRDF integration map.
+After convolution, the first integral becomes the pre-filtered environment map, and the second becomes the BRDF integration map.

 ## Pre filtered environment map
-Prefiltering an environment map is similar to how we convoluted the irradiance map in diffuse IBL, just that we will consider roughness too here.
+Prefiltering an environment map is similar to the convolution process for the irradiance map in diffuse IBL, except that we account for roughness here.
 With each increasing roughness levels, we will convolute it with more scattered vectors which will result in more blurrier reflections.
-Each roughness level result will be stored in the mip map levels of pre filtered environment map.
+Each roughness level result will be stored in the mipmap levels of prefiltered environment map.

-In irradiance convolution, we generated these sample vectors which were uniformly distribute over the hemisphere using their sperical coordinates.
-But for specular reflection when we considers roughness too, the outgoing vectors will not be very direct or in a cetain angle.
+In irradiance convolution, sample vectors were generated uniformly over the hemisphere using spherical coordinates.
+For specular reflection, when roughness is considered, outgoing vectors are more scattered and do not follow a specific direction or angle.
 The general shape of outgoing light reflections is known as the **specular lobe**.
-The lobe size will depend on the roughness.
-We can assume that this lobe will define the reflection orientation about the halfway vectors given some incoming direction.
-It will make sense to generate the sample vector part of this specular lobe because other outgoing rays will not contribute much.
-This process is known as **importance smapling**.
-We could have implemented this for diffuse irradiance calculation too like picking those sample vectors which contributes more to the scene's radiance.
+The size of the specular lobe depends on the roughness.
+We can assume that this lobe will define the reflection orientation around the halfway vector for a given incoming light direction.
+With this, it's better to generate the sample vectors which are part of this specular lobe because other outgoing rays will not contribute much.
+This process is known as **importance sampling**.
+We could have implemented this approach for diffuse irradiance calculation as well, by selecting the sample vectors which contributes significantly to the scene's radiance.

-Here for specular IBL, to perform importance sampling, we will use Monte Carlo Integration method, which will help in computing the integral value with a limited number of sample vectors.
-It will almost be same as if we did that integration with all possible sample vectors (which are almost infinite).
+For specular IBL, importance sampling will be performed using the Monte Carlo Integration method, which will help in computing the integral value with a limited number of sample vectors.
+This approach approximates the result of integrating over all possible sample vectors, which would otherwise be computationally infeasible.
+We can think of importance sampling as prioritizing key contributors for an output, ensuring the end result is achieved efficiently without wasting effort on less impactful elements.

-> We can understand this with a Normal Distributed function too.
+> This concept can be understood through a Normal Distribution, which is commonly observed in various aspects of life.
 In other parts of life too, most of the things are normally distributed.
-A lot of things are average.
-The frequency of averages will always be higher.
-The extremes are rare.
-So, instead of considering everyone, just consider averages and you can reach a considerable solution.
+A lot of things are average, the frequency of averages will always be higher, the extremes are rare.
+Thus, by focusing on averages rather than extremes, a practical and efficient solution can be achieved.

 We will follow the same steps we did in irradiance map calculation.
 We will start a loop over sampleCount and follow the standard method of generating a pseudo-random 2D vector `Xi` which will be used in Importance sampling to sample directions for reflection vectors based on surface roughness.
-This may not be evenly distributed but can give almost similar visual results.
-Then we will calculate the mip level based on the input roughness and the GGX distribution.
+While this may not produce evenly distributed sample vectors, it can yield visually similar results.
+Next, the mip level is calculated based on the input roughness and the GGX Distribution.
 It will ensure that rough surfaces will sample lower resolution mipmap levels, simulating the blurring effect for rough reflections.
-Then prefilter the envMap based on the miplevel and store it in the `prefilteredColor` result.
-In last, divide it by totalWeight to ensure the smaller NdotL will contribute less to the final result and vice versa.
-If we don't do it, it will result in overly bright or dark reflections.
+The environment map is then prefiltered based on the calculated mip level and stored in the `prefilteredColor` result.
+Finally, the result is divided by totalWeight to ensure that smaller $N\cdotL$ values contribute less to the final result, while larger values contribute more.
+If we don't do it, it can result in overly bright or dark reflections.
 ```GLSL
 #version 430 core